MetsnanatG/Tesko/README.md

 # Tesko - Test Data Management System (TDMS)

-A modern, .NET-based web application designed to streamline the request, approval, and tracking of telecom test assets (SIM cards, Vouchers, Devices) for QA teams.
+A modern, full-stack web application designed to streamline the request, approval, and tracking of telecom test assets (SIM cards, Vouchers, Devices) for QA teams.
+Features a .NET backend API with Angular frontend.

 ## 🚀 Features